Battle Of The Infrared Imaging Cameras

 The Seek Thermal Compact Camera

 The Seek Thermal Compact is an approximately excellent piece of hardware taking high the infrared technology.
-It is a close rival to the FLIR One in quick comparisons.
-The working principle is the thermal analysis of the objects on focus.
+It is a close rival to the FLIR One for quick comparisons.
+The working principle is the thermal analysis of the objects in focus.
 However, this device does not need the charge and recharge like the FLIR One because it is power by the phone through a micro USB port.
 It is more compact as its name tells but served by a single camera on board.

 The camera is slower in image analysis and gives fewer details of the object captured using it limited shooting modes.
 Every time a tremendous change in heat signature is detected the camera makes constant clicking sounds to adjust and readjust which can be annoying.